cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Markdown [~](QmXQ4k4ciK5ieaSwtccmH9mm4QdPS6Spd21DTqLFrEwDWR)

 Markdown markup is readable by humans and easily parsable by machines.
 It can be written with convenience using basic text editors or simple scripts.
 Documents written in markdown have all the necessary formatting options and are small in size.
-It makes markdown markup essential technology, which compliments Bostrom's capabilities greatly.
+It makes markdown markup {++an ++}essential technology, which {++greatly ++}compliments Bostrom's capabilities {--greatly--}.

 The content of text particles in Cyb.ai is rendered in Markdown.
 Cyb.ai uses [ReactMarkdown](https://www.npmjs.com/package/react-markdown), [remarkGfm](https://www.npmjs.com/package/remark-gfm) JS packages to render markdown.